MrRobz/my-little-tech-life-blog/_posts/2020-05-30-integrate-netlify-cms-with-empress-blog.md

 > Great things are working in local.
 Let's move on to the CMS part.

-## Add Netlify CMS to your site
+## 2) Add Netlify CMS to your site

+> Update: you don't need to do step 2 anymore.
+Just `ember install empress-blog-netlify-cms` and you are good to go.
+For more details check out [https://github.com/MalayaliRobz/empress-blog-netlify-cms](https://github.com/MalayaliRobz/empress-blog-netlify-cms).

  Let's start giving your blog some super powers.
 In the `public` folder create `admin` folder with `config.yml` and `index.html` files in it.

 ```
 ├── public